mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 As I started thinking more about the sale, I realized that some of my email would be complicated to hand over.
 What if my employees had said something personal and private to me an email?

-As a fictional example, imagine an employee emailed me at some point and said, "Ever since my father died, I've been struggling with anxiety and depression, and I've been feeling unproductive."
-If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, the corporate owner of TinyPilot's business assets.
+As a fictional example, imagine an employee said in an email, "Ever since my father died, I've been struggling with anxiety and depression, and I've been feeling unproductive."
+If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, the corporate owner of TinyPilot's email assets.
 It felt strange and cold to sell that email to the new buyer.

-Fortunately, I worked out an agreement between the buyer and the team that before closing, anyone could request that I purge any private, personal emails they prefer that I not share.
+Fortunately, I worked out an agreement between the buyer and the team that before closing, anyone could flag private, personal emails, and I'd purge them before closing.

 There were also other sensitive emails, like emails where I'm working with my lawyer on the sale.
 I didn't want the buyer to see our private discussions even after the sale was complete, so we agreed in the purchase agreement to exclude those from the sale.